-“Parents should have open and honest communication with children about relationships long before they start dating,” said Rachel Mattaline, licensed clinical social worker with Norton Children’s Medical Associates – Broadway.
+“Parents should have open and honest communication with children about relationships long before they start dating,” said Rachel Mattaline, licensed clinical social worker with Norton Children’s Medical Group – Broadway.
 “Parents can outline what healthy and unhealthy relationships look like — and what their child should do if they feel like a partner is hurting them in any way.”

 What does a healthy relationship look like?

 According to LoveIsRespect, a project of the National Domestic Violence Hotline, there are four elements required for a healthy relationship: respect, equality, safety and trust (R.E.S.T).

 - Respect: Respect means appreciating your partner’s viewpoints, opinions, beliefs and decisions — in general and regarding the relationship.
 It is also about setting and respecting boundaries and having open communication with your partner — as well as respecting your partner when he or she says “Yes,” “No,” or “Maybe.”